🎮

 X5 becomes much easier to judge once it is forced into the same room as R40S Pro, JXD 100, and R40XX.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 X5 versus R40S Pro is interesting because more powerful is the obvious angle.
 If X5 feels almost right but not quite, R40S Pro is the sort of nearby detour that can completely change the shortlist.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
 X5 versus JXD 100 is interesting because closest match is the obvious angle.
-More importantly, if X5 feels almost right but not quite, JXD 100 is the sort of nearby detour that can completely change the shortlist.
-From another angle, its overall rating is ⭐️⭐️¼.
+Compared with X5, JXD 100 makes the more obvious play for readers who care about closest match.
+More importantly, its overall rating is ⭐️⭐️¼.
 X5 versus R40XX is interesting because more powerful is the obvious angle.
-Compared with X5, R40XX makes the more obvious play for readers who care about more powerful.
+From another angle, compared with X5, R40XX makes the more obvious play for readers who care about more powerful.

 Price, Availability, and Value Pressure